 The next destination was the Principality of Andorra, which is conveniently located between Spain and France.
-We spent only a day here, and spent the night near the mountain lake Engolasters.
+We spent only a day here and spent the night near the mountain Lake Engolasters.
 In Andorra la Vella, the capital of the Principality, we were impressed by the pedestrian cable-stayed bridge of unique architecture across the Valira River and the sculpture of Salvador Dali “The Nobility of Time”.

 Our adventures should have led us next to San Sebastian.
 But one wrong turn, and here we go around the Pyrenees National Park in France!
-Thanks to our small mistake, we managed to drive through the south of France in the western part of the Pyrenees, which forms the natural border between Spain and France, and is also the cradle of the Principality of Andorra.
+Thanks to our small mistake, we managed to drive through the south of France in the western part of the Pyrenees, which forms the natural border between Spain and France and is also the cradle of the Principality of Andorra.
 In short — it was awesome.

 Further, as planned, we headed to San Sebastian — the most beautiful city in Spain.
 It is called southern Paris for its style in architecture.
 We visited the Miramar Palace and climbed to Funicular Square, which offers stunning views of the whole city.
 The beaches of San Sebastian is a separate topic, but it was time for us to go to Bilbao — the pearl of northern Spain and the last city of our little trip.
-We were very inspired by the city, its architecture, and especially the world famous Guggenheim Museum.
+We were very inspired by the city, its architecture, and especially the world-famous Guggenheim Museum.

-And there we were — on our way back to Barcelona to catch a plane, which on February 27th has already landed in a cold city of Kiev.
+And there we were — on our way back to Barcelona to catch a plane, which on February 27th has already landed in a cold city of Kyiv.
 It was fun, loud and unforgettable.
 We promised ourselves to repeat it and to discover even more new countries and cities in the new year.